Fast Gradient Methods for Uniformly Convex and Weakly Smooth Problems: Introduction

-If the energy function $F$ of~\cref{model} is uniformly convex, i.e., it satisfies \cref{Def:convex} for some $p$, then improved convergence bounds can be obtained for first-order methods in general~\cite{Park:2020,RD:2020}.
-In this case, in order to accelerate gradient methods for~\cref{model} properly, the momentum must be designed sophisticatedly so that it reflects the uniform convexity information of the energy function.
+If the energy function $F$ of~\eqref{model} is uniformly convex, i.e., it satisfies Definition~\ref{Def:convex} for some $p$, then improved convergence bounds can be obtained for first-order methods in general~\cite{Park:2020,RD:2020}.
+In this case, in order to accelerate gradient methods for~\eqref{model} properly, the momentum must be designed elaborately so that it reflects the uniform convexity information of the energy function.
 For the strongly convex case, i.e., when $p=2$, there have been proposed several remarkable fast gradient methods that use appropriate momentums~\cite{CC:2019,CP:2016,Nesterov:2013}.
-An alternative approach for momentum acceleration to deal with uniformly convex objectives is the restarting technique; if fast gradient methods designed for nonuniformly convex problems are restarted at some iterations, then they can achieve optimal convergence bounds for uniformly convex problems~\cite{NN:1985}.
-Restarting techniques for strongly convex problems were considered in~\cite{Nesterov:2013,OC:2015}.
-In~\cite{OC:2015}, several heuristic restarting techniques that do not require a prior spectral information of problems were proposed.
-Recently, a restarting technique called scheduled restarts was proposed in~\cite{RD:2020} and it showed optimal convergence properties for convex optimization problems with general $p$ and $q$.
-However, to the best of our knowledge, there has been no fast gradient methods for general $p$ and $q$ that use not the restarting technique but a momentum that is suitably designed to reflect both the uniform convexity and the weak smoothness information of the energy function.
+An alternative approach to momentum acceleration to deal with uniformly convex objectives is the restarting technique; if fast gradient methods designed for nonuniformly convex problems are restarted at some iterations, then they can achieve optimal convergence bounds for uniformly convex problems~\cite{NN:1985}.
+Restarting techniques for strongly convex problems were considered in~\cite{Nesterov:2013}.
+In~\cite{OC:2015}, heuristic restarting techniques that do not require a prior spectral information of problems were proposed.
+A restarting technique called scheduled restarts was proposed in~\cite{RD:2020} and it showed optimal convergence properties for convex optimization problems with general $p$ and $q$.
+Very recently, another novel restarting scheme that is adaptive to the levels of convexity and smoothness was considered in~\cite{RG:2021}.
+Meanwhile, there are several recent results on fast gradient methods for general $p$ and $q$ that utilize momentums~\cite{NGGD:2020,Stonyakin:2021}.
+In~\cite{NGGD:2020}, a universal fast gradient method for strongly convex problems without restarts was proposed.
+In~\cite{Stonyakin:2021}, a universal fast gradient method based on a framework of inexact model was considered and it can be applied to any levels of convexity and smoothness.
+However, to the best of our knowledge, there have been no existing works on accelerated gradient methods without restarts enjoying optimal convergence rates with respect to $p$ and $q$~\cite{DGN:2013,RD:2020}.